gilesjb/jam/README.md

-# Jam - a functional React-like build system
+# Jam - Just A Memoizer & build tool

+A lightweight library that lets you write command-line build scripts in plain Java or Kotlin code.
+Jam provides command-line option handling, logging, and dependency tracking.

 ## What is Jam?